u21/public-api-docs/README.md

 # API-Documentation

-A public mirror of U21's API documentation, with a Postman collection
+A public mirror of U21's API documentation, with a Postman collection.

 Unit21's API documentation uses the openAPI specification.
 The API reference is hosted on [an interactive website](https://guide.unit21.ai/reference),